The Best Tactical Knife Review

 Price

-Blade Mate’s Tactical folding pocket knife is just a tad more expensive than our previous picks.
-It does, however, belong to the same price point category as most Tac Force knives in this review – the “affordable” price point category.
+Blade Mate’s Tactical folding pocket knife is much more expensive than our previous picks.
+However, it belongs to the same price point category as most Tac Force knives in this review – the “affordable” price point category.

 What We Liked

-Essentially, this is a beautiful looking knife – we’ve liked the diversity of color options that are at your disposal, but apart from that, it’s usability and versatility are pretty high as well.
+Essentially, this is a beautiful-looking knife—we liked the diversity of color options available.
+Still, its usability and versatility are pretty high as well.

 What We Didn’t Like

-Basically, this particular model is a bit cheap feeling.
+This particular model has a bit of a cheap feeling.

 Pros